ibm-cloud-docs/blockchain-sw-251/howto/ibp-console-create-app.md

 ### High-Level Fabric contract APIs
 {: #ibp-console-app-high-level}

-Starting with Fabric v1.4, users can take advantage of a simplified application and smart contract programming model.
-The new model reduces the number of steps and amount of code that is required to submit a transaction.
-This model is supported for applications that are written in **Node.js**, **Java**, and **Go**.
+Starting with Fabric v1.4, a simplified application and smart contract programming model, known as the `fabric-network` API, was introduced, and is now the recommended way to develop applications.
+The new model reduces the number of steps and amount of code that is required to submit a transaction and is supported for applications that are written in **Node.js**, **Java**, and **Go**.
+For information about migrating your applications created using the v1.4 SDK to the 2.x SDK, check out [Migrating client applications from v1.4 to v2.0](https://hyperledger.github.io/fabric-sdk-node/release-2.2/tutorial-migration.html){: external}.

-Client applications can leverage the capabilities of the Go SDK, but currently only the high-level programming model in the [gateway package](https://godoc.org/github.com/hyperledger/fabric-sdk-go/pkg/gateway) is supported.
+Client applications can leverage the capabilities of the Go SDK, but currently only the high-level programming model in the [gateway package](https://godoc.org/github.com/hyperledger/fabric-sdk-go/pkg/gateway){: external} is supported.
 Direct usage of the rest of the Go SDK is not yet supported.
 {: note}

 If you want to take advantage of the High-Level Fabric contract-APIs, you can use this tutorial to complete the following actions on an {{site.data.keyword.blockchainfull_notm}} Platform network: